 Deformities of the facial structure: OSA can deform the throat area, thereby bringing about a change in the facial structure as well.
 Jaw misalignment and malocclusion are also common symptoms.

 OSA should be treated as soon as the symptoms arise.
 The best treatment would be to increase the opening and volume of the airway so that your child can inhale and exhale without hassle.
 This would reduce the chances of a blocked airway.
-We use advanced and state-of-the-art technology to diagnose the patient and formulate a customized treatment plan carefully.
+We use advanced and state-of-the-art technology to formulate a customized treatment plan carefully for patients diagnosed with sleep apnea.
 We would provide the perfect oral appliances to counter the condition effectively.

 Learn more about Airway Orthodontics by requesting an appointment at Fairfield Orthodontics.
 Call our office at 707-428-3200 or request an appointment online.